Are You Being Too Rational?

 We are taught to use our thinking to decide things, but it isn’t always the best tool for the job.
 If you asked them, most people would say that the best way of resolving a dilemma or solving a problem is through thinking about it.
-It often seems undeniable that the best way to choose between jobs, or cars, or DVDs players is a logical and rational assessment of features and benefits, risks and liabilities, price and convenience, and that through a logical process we will arrive at a solution that is right for us and makes us happy.
-Is it useful for us to keep thinking about the superiority of thinking?
+It often seems undeniable that the best way to choose between jobs, or cars, or laptops is a logical and rational assessment of features and benefits, risks and liabilities, price and convenience, and that through a logical process we will arrive at a solution that is right for us and makes us happy.
+Is it useful for us to keep believing in the superiority of thinking?
+Or are we being too rational?

 Rationality isn't ‘it'